nikhil27gargeya/nikhil27gargeya.github.io/gcp.md

 How BigQuery works: Distributed storage using Colossus and Dremel (query engine) to compute data using memory shuffle (for data partitioning) as a middle layer.
 Slots (units of computation) are allocated to execute queries.
 Optimizing queries involves limiting bytes through columns needed, late + seldom aggregations (uses less slots/computation), nesting repeated data, and filters before JOINs (preventing larger JOINs).

 BigLake Tables (querying external data stores) can be used with data in Amazon S3 (simple storage service) without copying the data but by reading it without data movement.
 This is done using BigQuery Omni (because when data gets siloed, it is difficult to get insights the collective store of data) so this can be used for cross-cloud joins/transfers etc.

+Cross Cloud Joins/Transfer/View (eliminates need to copy data)

 ---